UK 'highly likely' to have cases of coronavirus, health boss says

 “We do have a whole range of plans ready to go when that is the case and these are being implemented now,” Cosford said.

-The World Health Organization (WHO) on Thursday declared the new coronavirus an emergency for China but stopped short of declaring the epidemic of international concern.
+The World Health Organisation (WHO) on Thursday declared the new coronavirus an emergency for China but stopped short of declaring the epidemic of international concern.
+(Reporting by Elizabeth Howcroft; editing by Guy Faulconbridge)

-China stepped up measures to contain a virus that has killed 25 people and infected more than 800, with public transport suspended in 10 cities, the shutting of temples and the rapid construction of a hospital to treat the infected.

-“There are no positive cases in the UK as yet but we will go on testing and those numbers will of course change,” Cosford said.